 It’s no secret that Burke has long needed beds, so next up will be a new 116-room hotel.

 Built with Vermont hands, stone and wood, the new hotel and conference center will offer 116 rooms–from studios to 3-BR suites.
 Other amenities will include a new bar and restaurant, conference spaces and a fitness center.
-Outside of most rooms, a balcony will offer guests amazing views–some of the mountain, others of Willoughby Gap–so expect even more pictures of the constantly-photographed Gap on Flickr in the future.
+Outside of most rooms, a balcony will offer guests amazing views–some of the mountain, others of Willoughby Gap–so expect even more pictures of the constantly-photographed Gap in the future.

 The front of the hotel.